 The knees bent stance of the dance was the usual way the Gauchos walked, because of wearing chaps that got wet through from the sweat of their horses then got hard as they dried.

 The Ballroom dancing steps of the original Milonga, is the predecessor of the Tango.
 It also accommodated the same sharp head and shoulder moves and the typical sudden stops of the Tango.
 The Milonga, early in the 1900’s was meant to be entertainment for the upper classes of Brazil and it was during that period that the title was altered to the Tango.
 We have the American Ballroom Tango, the Argentinean Tango and the International Ballroom Tango.
-The Argentinean Tango is performed in a close embrace using intricate footwork and leg movements, unlike the International and American style of Tango.
+The Argentinean Tango is performed in ballroom dance lessons toronto adults, unlike the International and American style of Tango.
 As the Argentinean Tango does not need much movement it is suited well for nightclubs and places with small dance floors.
 Dissimilar to the Waltz, the rise, sway and fall movements are to be avoided completely.
 The desired movements are very sharp and well defined.

 The music for this ballroom dance is most commonly provided by an orchestra that has a guitar, piano, flute, violin and a bandoneon (small accordion type instrument).
 The bandoneon is crucial to Tango music.
 The Tango has long been a popular dance with moviemakers from Hollywood.
 For example Tia Carrere and Arnold Schwarzeneggar danced the Ballroom dancing steps of the Tango in ‘True Lies’, while Al Pacino revealed to Gabrielle Anwar the secrets of the Tango in ‘Scent of a Woman’ and long before that Rudolph Valentino Tangoed in ‘The four Horsemen of the Apocalypse.’